Damn this song slaps!

 Today on cottagemixtape.com for 45 Fridays, we take a look at Emerson, Lake & Powell’s “Touch And Go” 45 single from their only album in this configuration, 1986’s self-titled, Emerson, Lake and Powell.

 However, once discovered it has been revered… nay regaled as the “kingly” song it is, particularly amongst the cottagemixtape.com camp.
-It was always a good bit of fun to throw this on while getting day-drunk.
+It was always a good bit of fun to throw this on while getting day-drunk in the great outdoors.
 An anthem (if there ever was one) that is at once arresting, over-the-top, serious and hilarious.
 It’s like the party goes larp when this drops.
 It’s the true definition of getting jig-gy with it or getting medieval on your ass.
 So, naturally it was a perfect fit on Cottage Country Mix Vol. 17, where we were going for that “last wild party”-vibe.

 Cottage Tip: “Touch And Go” is also highly recommended for blasting over the P.A. to wake up the whole camp.
 Once, while at this cottage we used to rent, my buddy fell asleep in the treehouse after a night of partying.
 Not only was this tree house dangerously approximate to the main cottage (they don’t let you make them like that anymore), it was also close to the outdoor speakers surrounding the house.
 So, at 1:00 in the afternoon we blasted this to wake him up (for breakfast of course).
 Better than a hot cup of coffee, those big brass keys ringing like the trumpet’s of Jericho coming to blow your house down (or treehouse).